 The character of the buildings on Hither Green Lane is also consistent.
-The 1990's residential dwellings are a mix whereby some have mock-Tudor detailing to their main facade and some have little to no detailing at all.
+The 1990 residential dwellings and are a mix whereby some have mock-Tudor detailing to their main facade and some have little to no detailing at all.
 To the North on Dagnell End Road a few of the houses use hung tiling but the majority have plain facades.